Rocky Mountain Junior Hockey League: The Mowat Cup

-The Mowat Cup is the championship trophy of Junior A hockey in British Columbia.
-For 19 years, starting in 1981, the champion of the RMJHL was forced to square off against the champion of the British Columbia Hockey League for the right to face the Alberta Junior Hockey League champion in the Doyle Cup.
-In the end, the BCHL had a virtually spotless record against the RMJHL, winning all 19 Mowat Cups and compiling a record 48 wins and 1 loss in that time frame.
-In fact, until the 1999 Mowat Cup (the final year of the RMJHL's existence), no BCHL champion had ever lost a playoff game against a RMJHL champion.
-In the 1999 Mowat Cup, the Kimberley Dynamiters were able to snap the losing streak against the BCHL's Vernon Vipers before losing the series.
+The Mowat Cup was the championship trophy of Junior A hockey in British Columbia.
+From 1981 to 1999, it was awarded to the winner between the championship team from the RMJHL and the championship team from the BCHL.
+The winner would then go on to play the AJHL championship team for the Doyle Cup.
+In the end, the BCHL had a near spotless record against the RMJHL, winning all 19 series with a record 48 wins and 1 loss.
+In the final year of the competition, the Kimberley Dynamiters recorded the league's only win against a BCHL championship team, namely the Vernon Vipers, before losing the series.
+The BCHL continued to award the Mowat Cup to itself until 2016.